Gov. Kelly’s reopening plan to focus on tests, guidelines, safety

 TOPEKA, Kan.
-(KSNT) – Governor Laura Kelly will release her plan to reopen the state on Thursday night.
+(KSNW) – Governor Laura Kelly will release her plan to reopen the state on Thursday night.

 The governor said expanded testing is the key to getting the state open again.
 She announced that the state has recently purchased 500,000 tests from the private market.
 That will soon bring 10,000 tests a week to Kansas until the order is filled.